I get asked by lots of people about training for ultimate, and what sort of things I do for fitness.

 - To be fast, you need to have good sprinting technique, and have strong legs, arms and core.
 You can become a faster runner many ways but for me, the biggest factor for my speed comes from knowing how to sprint and being strong.
 Also, if you’re flexible then your muscles will be stronger and more reactive to make sure to have a proper warmup, cooldown and stretch regularly.

-- To be good in the air, you need to be able to know how high you can jump and be able to jump quickly (a big vertical helps but I have seen many guys get out jumped by someone shorter who can read the disc better).
+- To be good in the air, you need to be able to know how high you can jump and be able to jump quickly (a big vertical helps but I have seen many guys get out jumped by someone shorter who doesn’t necessarily know how to jump higher but can read the disc better).
 To train for jumping I recommend Air Alert (www.airalert.com), and to work on your disc reading skills.

 - The single best way to become a better thrower is to practice throwing (much like a golfer goes to the driving range).
 Throwing a lot will also strengthen your arm and will develop your longer throws.
 Important muscles in throwing are your core, triceps, wrists, shoulders and legs so have a good workout routine which works on those muscles.
 Check out Kung Fu Throwing by Lou Burruss or Zen Throwing by Ben Wiggins for some great throwing routines.